jhays/JHAdSupportedTemplate/ReadMe.txt

 AdSupportedViewController.swift provides a UIViewController subclass that can display banner ads or interstitial/fullscreen ads.
 To utilize ad support, simply set ViewControllers in your app as subclasses of AdSupportedViewController.
 Then specify they ad service you wish to use.

+Banner Ads can be displayed along the top or bottom of the device.
+Includes ability to toggle ads on/off.

 The configuration of AdSupportedViewController is as follows.
 This can likely be placed in your viewDidLoad method.

 /* *** Ad Supported View Controller superclass setup *** */